-The Community Garden Capture team was created to serve as an educational network for Community Gardens established by the Community Foundation of the Allegheny’s approximately five years ago.
+The Community Garden Capture team was created to serve as an educational network for Community Gardens established by the Community Foundation of the Alleghenies approximately five years ago.
 During our assessment we found that some gardens in our area were well established, but others lacked volunteers and leadership.
-All gardens are managed and partially funded by Non-Profit organizations, a School District and a Public Housing Development.
-A Moxham Church garden joined the group of 10 and a resident of Hornerstown created a productive Community Garden in one year.
+All gardens are managed and partially funded by Non-Profit organizations, school districts and a public housing developments.
+A Moxham church garden joined the group of 10 and a resident of Hornerstown created a productive community garden in one year.

 TWO YEARS – TWO APPROACHES based on Community NEED

 2016 – Networking meetings and education provided Community Garden Capture Teams a baseline to sustain them without the need for monthly meetings in 2017.

 2017 – Capture Team communication networked via phone, email and social served Community Garden member’s needs, while interested volunteer members worked in key gardens of need and with community youth in need of extra direction.

 What goal do we hope to accomplish?